University of St. Thomas (Texas): Main

 The Chapel of St. Basil is the main location of Catholic worship on campus.
 The Chapel of St. Basil is a unique work of art that has won many awards for its architecture.
 Basil was a fourth-century bishop who was a proponent of both education and the monastic life.
 The Chapel sits at the north end of the Academic Mall, representing faith in the Academic Mall's artistic depiction of faith and reason balanced in dialogue.

 There is no artificial light inside the main section of the building during the daytime.
 There is sufficient sunlight to fully light the worship space, as a combination of smooth textures and reflective surfaces maximize all light shone in the building.
 At night, the lights from outside combined with candles inside the chapel are more than enough to illuminate the worship area.

 The entry to the outdoor narthex of the chapel is created with a tent-like flap extending over the entry, creating an enclosed space that is still outdoors.
 The architecture also shifts the focus the building: the entrances to the Chapel face away from the center of the building and towards the tabernacle to remind all who enter that the central point of the chapel is not the altar or the crucifix, but the location of the Eucharist.

 During the 2005–2006 school year, the Gueymard Meditation Garden was built on the west side of the chapel.
 The garden features three fountains, representing the persons of the Trinity, and benches for reflection.
 It also includes a replica of the labyrinth in the Cathedral of Chartres in France.
 Seen from above, the four arms of the pattern stand out as a clear image of the cross of Jesus Christ.

 Completed in September 1972, The Robert Pace and Ada Mary Doherty Library (located at the southern end of the Academic Mall) is one of the premier research libraries in Houston.
 It houses over 250,000 books, 80,000 periodicals, and 150 databases.

 In 2019 the university unveiled a mural created by Mario Figueroa Jr. (Gonzo247), the first such mural on this campus.

-University of St. Thomas owns a shopping center which formerly had the Black Labrador, which served British cuisine and alcohol.
+The University of St. Thomas owns a shopping center which formerly had the Black Labrador, which served British cuisine and alcohol.
 After the restaurant closed in 2021, St. Thomas repurposed the space as a university-managed alumni center using the same decorations.